BAMeScience/Mistle/Discussion.md

 * normal mode: 10min (suspect, that ST expects mz-sorted query file)
 * RAM mode: 105 seconds (sp4 dot only, unbinned, req. ca. 1GB RAM)

+### Post-Christmas TODOs
+* Include OpenMS (look at handout on their git) !!
+Has everything I want
+* Install Tools like Proteostorm, MS-Fragger
+* See where we could implement spectral matching into the source code
+* Probably, make own fragment ion index with MS-Fragger as role model
+* Compare to Proteostorm/MSFragger/Spectrast